 Coloring your hair and chemically altering it are fun and exciting things to do, but those chemicals can leave your hair feeling weak, dry, or straw-like when used improperly.
-This is why it’s so crucial to let a professional handle any major hair transformations: Their years of training enable them to achieve your dream color while causing the least damage possible.
+For this reason, it’s crucial to let a professional handle all your major hair transformations.
+Their years of training enable them to achieve your dream color while minimizing potential damage.

 How can you tell if you have bleach damaged hair?

 “You can tell when your hair is damaged from bleach when it becomes extremely porous.
 When air dried, the texture becomes incredibly crisp.
-We don't want that!
-The hair starts to feel coarse and looks dull and lifeless.
-If hair is over-bleached, the cuticle will not lay flat again.”
+We don't want that,” she explains.
+“The hair starts to feel coarse and looks dull and lifeless.
+If [your] hair is over-bleached, the cuticle will not lay flat again.”

 Can bleach damaged hair be repaired?